My third book, Blood on the Cobbles: a Victorian True-Murder Casebook was published in May 2014.

 Transportation, for all its brutality, at least held the promise of eventual settler status as a reward for good behaviour, and the relative labour-shortage in Australia compared to the labour market in Britain meant that wages for both manual and non-manual jobs were higher than back home.
 Archibald Bolam could perhaps think himself lucky, and he certainly owed a debt of gratitude to Baron Maule for not ordering his hanging.
 He may have endured the inhuman conditions of the hulk, the convict ship and the barracks, suffered the hardship and indignity of forced labour, and pined for his lost homeland, but at least, unlike those sent by the French penal system to rot on Devil’s Island, he had a second chance, and he took it.

-If you liked that chapter, why not purchase the complete book at Amazon now for just £1.85.
+If you liked that chapter, you can purchase the complete book through Amazon now.